ColoredCow/portal/docs/branch-naming-convention.md

 - bugfix/21/mail-not-sending

 #### 3. Hot Fix
-If there is an issue in the master branch the it needs to be  fixed immediately, then that issue should be created as a Hotfix.
-The hotfix branch should be pulled from the master branch and can be directly pushed to the master branch.
+If there is an issue in the master branch then it needs to be  fixed immediately, then that issue should be created as a Hotfix.
+The hotfix branch should be pulled from the master branch.

 Examples:
 - hotfix/disable-endpoint-zero-day-exploit